thomas-k-cameron/my-mbo-analysis-book/src/system.md

 ### Order Book Simulator

-Order book simluator is built from scratch with Rust.
+Order book simluator is built from scratch with Rust based on specification provided by Japan Exchange Group.
 It works with Osaka Exchange's ITCH procotol message.

 ### Cloud Environment